trainrush/trainrush/README.md

 <img src="Snapcats_Running.gif" height=40px;> **DNI . . .**

-> + I don't curreny have a strict DNI!
+> + I don't currently have a strict DNI!
 I don't mind who you are or what you believe.
 Just be respectful.

 But . . .